1. What is the history of ResponsibleSteel™?

 For more information on how to contribute, please contact us.

-7. What do ResponsibleSteel™ do?
+7. What do ResponsibleSteel™ members commit to?

 8. How are membership fees structured?

-Our current fee structure is available for download here.
+Our current fee structure is available here.

 9. Will it make a difference?